dbowles/real-time-federation/README.md

 - Designed to be an architecturally separate component from the implementing services

 ## Usage

-Steps to configure and run (using Docker):
+Steps to configure:
   1. Add a `.env` file to the `server` directory using the `server/.env.sample` file as a template
   2. Add a `.env` file to the `client` directory using the `client/.env.sample` file as a template

+To run (using Docker):
   3. Run `docker-compose up --build` from the root directory of this repository

+To run locally:
+   3. make sure your redis server is running on localhost, for development this happens to be the redis in docker
+   4. `cd server` and run `npm run devServer`

 GraphQL Playground will be available at [http://localhost:4000/graphql](http://localhost:4000/graphql).